mzilley/drkhera/src/patient-conditions/male-infertility.md

     couples have a male factor fertility problem
 image: /static/img/male-infertility.jpg
 ---
-## Male Inertility: What You Need to Know
+## Male Infertility: What You Need to Know

 Male infertility is a fairly common problem.
 While approximately 15% of all U.S. couples are infertile, up to 50% of infertile couples have a male factor fertility problem and of these, 20% will not be able to conceive solely because of an impaired male factor.

 Risk factors for male infertility can be divided into four categories: testicular factors, environmental factors containing agents harmful to the testicles, iatrogenic (medical treatment related) factors and sex related factors.
 Testicular factors include undescended testes, testicular torsion (twisting), varicoceles (dilated veins around the testicle) and testicular infections.
 Environmental toxins to the testicle are chemicals, drugs or other substances that poison sperm-producing organs.
 Iatrogenic factors are caused by various medical treatments or diagnostic procedures, and include a history of prostate, scrotal or groin-area surgeries, such as a vasectomy or hernia repair, as well as the use of certain medications.
 Sex related factors include erectile dysfunction, premature ejaculation, retrograde ejaculation, failure to achieve vaginal penetration and poorly timed or infrequent intercourse.

 Many of the above-mentioned risk factors produce harmful or negative effects on semen quality.
 A complete semen analysis will include information about ejaculate volume, sperm count, motility (movement), whether the sperm are moving in a normal direction, and the morphology (shape) of the sperm.
 There is a statistical decrease in fertility rates as sperm counts fall below 20 million per milliliter, and where abnormal motility or sperm morphology is present.

 ### Testicular factors